-Soil testing is an important diagnostic tool in evaluating nutrient imbalances and in understanding plant growth problems.
-Soil test results help growers adjust fertilizer application to provide nutrients that are lacking in the trees.
-Also, soil testing helps growers maintain soil pH within an optimum range (5.5-6.5 for chestnut), which keeps nutrients available for plant uptake.
-The soil test section is usually placed with the fertilizer section of a report like this, but we place it here to inform you that it should be used before you even plant your orchard.
-Common soil tests report includes soil pH, lime index, available phosphorus, potassium, calcium, and magnesium, liming and /or fertilizer recommendations based on the crop to be grown and soil test results.
-Michigan State University recommendations are given in "pound of nutrients needed," not pounds of commercial fertilizer to be applied.
+Soil testing is an important diagnostic tool for evaluating nutrient imbalances and understanding plant growth problems.
+Soil test results help growers adjust fertilizer applications to provide nutrients that are lacking in the trees.
+Also, soil testing allows growers to maintain soil pH within an optimum range (5.5-6.5 for chestnut), which keeps nutrients available for plant uptake.
+The soil test section usually placed with the fertilizer section of a report like this, but we put it here to inform you that it should be used before you even plant your orchard.
+Standard soil test reports include soil pH, lime index, available phosphorus, potassium, calcium, and magnesium, liming and fertilizer recommendations based on the crop to be grown, and soil test results.
+Michigan State University recommends "pounds of nutrients needed," not pounds of commercial fertilizer to apply.